-Sompting Abbotts Preparatory School is a small independent non-selective school in West Sussex.
+Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

-In late 2017, it wanted to attract enrolments.
+In late 2017, it wanted to increase enrolment.
 Its traditional offline marketing and existing website were failing to attract enough new parents or web traffic.
-Visitor numbers were static and the management team wanted to increase website visitors, improve user engagement and increase lead generation.
+Website visitor numbers were static and the management team wanted to improve user engagement and boost lead generation.

 Connected Copy worked with the school to discover the root of its challenges.
-The result was a major re-brand, a website re-design away from WordPress to a new Squarespace platform, and a digital marketing campaign.
+The result was a major re-brand, a website re-design away from WordPress to a new Squarespace platform, and development of a digital and content marketing campaign.
 This was targeted to appeal to the school’s increasingly millennial parent audience.

 Results and ROI by end 2018